-With end-of-year celebrations just around the corner, we take a look back at some of New York’s most legendary parties—dance-floor jams, champagne on tap, and a guest list of celebrities, jet-setters, and downtown artists.
+With end-of-year celebrations just around the corner, we take a look back at some of New York’s most legendary parties.
+We’re talking opulence, indulgence, free-flowing champagne, and dance floors filled with celebrities, jet-setters, and downtown artists.
 Let the good times roll!

 Soul Night at The Mudd Club, February 17, 1980

-Mudd Club’s former doorman and author of The Mudd Club book, Richard Boch, revisits Soul Night at the club.
-“The night was far out and right-on with more than a hint of political incorrectness: pimps and hookers, or anyone dressed like either species, were admitted free.
+Mudd Club’s former doorman and author of The Mudd Club book, Richard Boch revisits Soul Night at the club.
+“The night was far out and right-on with more than a hint of political incorrectness: pimps and hookers or anyone dressed like either species was admitted free.
 Blaxploitation black light posters set the mood.
 The Ohio Players and Parliament-Funkadelic kept the dance floor moving until Clarence Carter and eventually Percy Sledge took the stage.
-A round, kingsize, fur-covered bed was set for the perfect photo-op.
+A round king size fur-covered bed was set for the perfect photo-op.
 Fried chicken from Sylvia’s Harlem restaurant was served.
 That was the Mudd Club Soul Party.”